-CFDA Number Grant Number Name of Federal and State Program or Cluster Federal: 477 Cluster: 93.558 20APLC U.S. Department of Health and Human Services Administration for Children and Families, Passed through State of New Jersey Division of Youth and Family Services, Healthy Families - TIP 93.558 2018-294 U.S. Department of Health and Human Services Administration for Children and Families, Passed through State of New Jersey Department of Labor and Workforce Development, Mercer County Workfirst Program Food Distribution Cluster : 10.568 N/A U.S. Department of Agriculture, NJ Cares 10.568 N/A U.S. Department of Agriculture, The Emergency and Food Assistance Program 10.569 N/A U.S. Department of Agriculture, Division of Food and Nutrition State: N/A State of New Jersey, Department of Education, Trenton Board of Education
+CFDA Number Grant Number Name of Federal and State Program or Cluster

+Federal: Food Distribution Cluster r: 10.568 N/A U.S. Department of Agriculture, NJ Cares 10.568 N/A U.S. Department of Agriculture, The Emergency and Food Assistance Program 10.569 N/A U.S. Department of Agriculture, Division of Food and Nutrition State: N/A State of New Jersey, Department of Education, Trenton Board of Education • . veen Type A and Type B programs: